Search

 • Influenza (flu): The flu vaccine is recommended every year for children 6 months and older:

-• Kids younger than 9 who get the flu vaccine for the first time (or who have only had 1 dose before July 2023) will get it in 2 separate doses at least a month apart.
+• Kids younger than 9 who get the flu vaccine for the first time will get it in 2 separate doses at least a month apart.

-• Those younger than 9 who have had at least 2 doses of flu vaccine previously (before July 2023) will only need 1 dose.
+• Those younger than 9 who have previously had at least 2 doses of flu vaccine will need only 1 dose.

 • Kids older than 9 need only 1 dose.